 What Exchange ActiveSync does

 Exchange ActiveSync is a communications protocol that enables over-the-air mobile access to email messages, scheduling data, contacts, and tasks.
-Exchange ActiveSync is available on Windows Phones and third-party phones that are enabled for Exchange ActiveSync.
+Exchange ActiveSync is available on third-party phones that are enabled for Exchange ActiveSync.

 Exchange ActiveSync offers Direct Push technology.
 Direct Push uses an encrypted HTTPS connection that's established and maintained between the mobile device and the server to push new email messages and other Exchange data to the phone.